Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 >
 > Otherwise, you may receive a dbt Cloud Enterprise account by [requesting one from the dbt Labs team](https://www.getdbt.com/contact).

+- Requires basic dbt familiarity
+  - If you're not familiar with dbt, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first
+  - Or if you are not a developer, please see such and such blog post / slides

 ### What You’ll Learn
 * How to understand when data mesh is the right solution for your organization